blendernc/blendernc/docs/source/install.rst

 * Navigate to the downloaded zip, select it, and click in install.

-* Finally, check the box next to `BlenderNC` is enable.
+* Finally, check the box next to the `BlenderNC` addon, to enable it.

 .. image:: ../images/addon_settings.png
     :width: 80%
     :alt: Install Addon

-Now you can follow the tutorials to import netCDFs into blender.
+Now you can follow the tutorials to import datacubes in Blender.

 Update BlenderNC
 ================

 It is recommended to uninstall the old version first, before installing the new version of `BlenderNC`.
-Alternatively, enable the "Overwrite" option in Blender (enabled by default), before you navegate to the new addon zip file using the Blender's file explorer.
+Alternatively, enable the "Overwrite" option in Blender (enabled by default), before you navigate to the new addon zip file using Blender's file explorer.
 Finally, restart Blender once the new version is installed.

 Blender Compilation (optional)
 ==============================

 Alternatively, to further configure Blender, you could install it using a `conda` environment by following the official `Blender installation website
 <https://wiki.blender.org/index.php/Dev:Doc/Building_Blender/>`_.

 Create conda environment: